No matter if you're a marketing veteran or you're only a few years in, it's more than likely you've heard the term "buyer persona."

 - Why are buyer personas important for eCommerce?

-- 3 High-impact ways to use email segmentation to identify buyer personas
+- 3 High-impact ways to use email segmentation to identify buyer persona for eCommerce

 What are buyer personas?